What is the Final Drive?

 What is the Final Drive Ratio?

-The final-drive ratio is an extent by which the rotating speed of the driveshaft (output) from the gearbox finally reduces before it reaches the driven wheels.
-If you alter this ratio, then it also alters the effective ratio of every gear, thereby affecting the vehicle performance and economy.
+The final-drive ratio is the extent to which the rotating speed of the driveshaft (output) from the gearbox finally reduces before it reaches the driven wheels.
+If you alter this ratio, it also alters every gear's effective ratio, thereby affecting the vehicle performance and economy.
 Hence, the manufacturers term it as the final drive ratio.
 Basically, it is the final ratio of the gear-train.

-Basically, it is the ratio of the angular velocity of the gear that gives the input to the output ratio.
+Basically, it is the ratio of the gear's angular velocity that gives the input to output ratio.
 You can easily calculate the final drive ratio directly from the number of teeth on the crown-wheel and pinion.
-The manufacturers define the final drive ratio and mechanical ratio in such a way that it results in a number which forms an ideal association.
+The manufacturers define the final drive ratio and mechanical ratio in such a way that it results in a number that forms an ideal association.

 Let's refer to the diagram above.
-For e.g. there are 8 teeth on the pinion and 30 teeth on the crown-wheel as shown in the diagram.
+E.g., there are 8 teeth on the pinion and 30 teeth on the crown-wheel, as shown in the diagram.
 To rotate the crown-wheel (& thereby the wheels) by one rotation, the pinion needs to rotate 3.75 times more.
-Let's assume that the vehicle is traveling in the 4th gear whose gear-ratio is 1:1 which means the gearbox input is equal to the output.
+Let's assume that the vehicle is traveling in the 4th gear whose gear-ratio is 1:1, which means the gearbox input is equal to its output.

 In the 4th gear, to rotate the wheels by one rotation, the engine needs to rotate the pinion 3.75 times more.
 This means the engine itself needs to rotate 3.75 rotations in order to rotate the wheels by one rotation.
 Because